rmosolgo/graphql-ruby/guides/execution/batching.md

 Performance improvements in batching execution come at the cost of removing support for many "nice-to-have" features in GraphQL-Ruby by default.
 Those features are addressed here.

-### Query Analyzers, including complexity ❌
+### Query Analyzers, including complexity 🌕

-TODO: these are not hooked up at all yet.
+Support is identical; this runs before execution using the exact same code.

+TODO: accessing loaded arguments inside analzyers may turn out to be slightly different; it still calls legacy code.

-### Authorization, Scoping ❌
+### Authorization, Scoping 🌕

-TODO: requires a clunky opt-in.
-This should be made to enable at schema-level, and it should have a future-compatible happy path.
+Full compatibility, but the internal code which determines _when_ it should be called is still slow and clunky.

-- [ ] Objects
+- [x] Objects
-- [ ] Fields
+- [x] Fields
-- [ ] Arguments
+- [x] Arguments
+- [x] Resolvers
-- [ ] Resolvers
+- [ ] TODO: improve detection/opt in for this feature

 ### Visibility, including Changesets ✅